soupeehash/Boardclip/README.md

 # Boardclip

 Boardclip is a cross-platform/multi-platform shared clipboard application to transfer data such as text between two or more computing devices.
+Cut, copy, or paste text from one device to another, whether it be a virtual machine-host, or client-server.

 # Issues and Discussions